shahraship/jquery-inlineeditableform/README.md

 Many times users need to submit the entire form instead of incrementally submitting independent inline edits at a time.

 This plugin allows you turn text on web page into an editable field.
-The requirement is that the text be enclosed within a <form> tag.
+The requirement is that the text be enclosed within a &lt;form&gt; tag.

 ## How to get it